Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 7. The power/circuitry shall output DC power to the display and microcontroller.
 8. The power/circuitry shall ensure stable power is output to all sensitive components.
 9. The power/circuitry shall have safety measures in place to deal with noise and surges.
 10. The power/circuitry shall use an LED to display the state of the power within the board.

+The Power/Circuitry subsystem is responsible for delivering power to all components throughout the Fan Diagnostic Tool.
+It includes voltage regulation, power distribution and **Maybe Add in safety features**.
+Additionally, this subsystem will be responsible for ensuring the sensitive components such as the microcontroller recieves stable power without noise or surges. **Maybe add in adding an LED to show the power status and if there are any issues present.**
+Below describes the interfaces between the Power/Circuitry subsystem and the other subsystems:
+1. Microcontroller
+   - The Microcontroller subsystem will recieve an input power signal from the Power/Circuitry subsystem.
+Therefore the Power/Circuitry subsystem will be outputting a DC power signal.
+2. Display
+   - The Display subsystem will also recieve an input power signal from the Power/Circuitry subsystem.
+Therefore the Power/Circuitry subsystem will be outputting a DC power signal.

 ## PCB Design